mlourakis/egsa87/README.md

 Code is based on the [icoordstrans](https://github.com/skozan/icoordstrans) library.

 Disclaimer: Use these conversion functions at your own risk.
 No warranties are made regarding the accuracy and reliability of the provided code.

+For an overview of spatial referencing, see this: https://unstats.un.org/Unsd/geoinfo/UNGEGN/docs/_data_ICAcourses/_HtmlModules/_Documents/D06/documents/D06-03_KnippersPPTeaching.pdf